Competing Information in a Free Press

-- UNCOVER: Investigative Journalists and Whistleblowers: Nellie Bly, Ida Tarbell, Ida B. Wells, Upton Sinclair, Rachel Carson, and Modern Examples
+- UNCOVER: Investigative Journalists and Whistleblowers: Nellie Bly, Ida Tarbell, Ida B. Wells, Upton Sinclair, Rachel Carson, Daniel Ellsberg and More

 - ENGAGE: How Can Every Citizen Become Their Own Investigative Journalist?

 Historians cite Ancient Rome's Acta Diurna (Latin for daily proceedings or public acts and records) as the first newspaper.
 Carved on stone or metal and posted in public places, these publications shared the news of legal proceedings and court decisions as well as births, deaths, and marriages.
 Modern newspapers follow from Gutenberg's invention of the printing press in the early 1600s.
 Go here for an overview and learning plan on the History of Newspapers from the University of Minnesota Libraries.